Why good customer service suffers during the airline passenger crush

 For seasoned airline travelers, these perks are not quite up-to-snuff.

-The differences between passenger compensation are dramatic, especially on US-to-Europe routes on European planes.
+The differences in passenger compensation are dramatic, especially on US-to-Europe routes operated by European planes.

 This legislation helps travelers on flights within the 27 EU nations, specifically: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.